timsort/cpp-TimSort/README.md

 can't fallback to a O(n log² n) algorithm when there isn't enough extra heap memory available.

 Additionally `gfx::timsort` can take a [projection function](https://ezoeryou.github.io/blog/article/2019-01-22-ranges-projection.html) after the comparison function.
-The support is a bit rougher than in the linked article or the C++20 stadard library: only instances of types callable with parentheses can be used, there is no support for pointer to members.
+The support is a bit rougher than in the linked article or the C++20 standard library: unless `std::invoke` is available, only instances of types callable with parentheses can be used, there is no support for pointer to members.

 This implementation of timsort notably avoids using the postfix `++` or `--` operators: only their prefix equivalents are used, which means that timsort will work even if the postfix operators are not present or return an incompatible